 Maryland CDL class B or A, with or without endorsements

 Maryland CDL class C with the following endorsements:

-Expired (more than one year) Maryland CDL (all classes)
+Expired (one year or more) Maryland CDL (all classes)

 New Maryland CDL in the same class